Brian Piccolo: Cancer and death

 The Bears were in the midst of a 1–13 season in 1969, the worst record in their history.
 Piccolo had earned a place in the starting lineup as an undersized fullback.
 Their only win came in the eighth game on November 9, a 38–7 home win over struggling Pittsburgh.
 Piccolo opened the scoring at Wrigley Field with a 25-yard touchdown reception in the first quarter.
 The next week in Atlanta, he scored a fourth-quarter touchdown on a one-yard run, and then voluntarily removed himself from the game, something he had never done, raising great concern among his teammates and coaches.
-Breathing while playing had become extremely difficult for him, so when the team returned to Chicago, he was promptly sent for a medical examination and diagnosed with embryonal cell carcinoma.
+Breathing while playing had become extremely difficult for him, so when the team returned to Chicago, he was promptly sent for a medical examination at which he was diagnosed with embryonal cell carcinoma.

-Soon after initial surgery at Sloan-Kettering in Manhattan, New York to remove the tumor, he underwent a second procedure in April 1970 to remove his left lung and pectoral muscle.
-Bothered by chest pain afterward, he was re-admitted to the hospital in early June and doctors determined the cancer had spread to other organs, particularly his liver.
+Soon after initial surgery at Sloan-Kettering in Manhattan, New York to remove the tumor, he underwent a second procedure in April 1970 to remove his left lung and left pectoral muscle.
+Bothered by continuing chest pain afterward, he was re-admitted to the hospital in early June where doctors determined the cancer had spread to other organs, particularly his liver.
 He died in the early morning of June 16 at the age of 26.
 The month before Piccolo's death, Gale Sayers accepted the George S. Halas Award for Most Courageous Player and told the crowd they had selected the wrong person for the award.
 He said, "I love Brian Piccolo, and I'd like all of you to love him, too.
 Tonight, when you hit your knees to pray, please ask God to love him, too."

-Sayers and Dick Butkus were among the six Bears teammates who served as pallbearers at Piccolo's funeral at Christ the King Catholic Church in Chicago on June 19.
+Dick Butkus, Randy Jackson, Ralph Kurek, Ed O'Bradovich, Mike Pyle, and Gale Sayers were the six Bears teammates who served as pallbearers at Piccolo's funeral at Christ the King Catholic Church in Chicago on June 19.
 He was buried at Saint Mary Catholic Cemetery in Evergreen Park, Illinois.